laelsirus/GA-B360M-D3H-CLOVER/README.md

 - Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required
 - It is recommended that you do a new ACPI patch on your system

+***Intel® Core™ i7-8700 Processor***
+- CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core™ i7-8700 Processor'
+  If your CPU is not 'Intel® Core™ i7-8700 Processor', remove or regenerate the CPUFriendDataProvider.kext

-***Intel UHD Graphics 630 iGPU with AMD dGPU***
+***Intel® UHD Graphics 630 iGPU with AMD dGPU***
-- This build is compatible for the GA-B360M-D3H system which uses iGPU of 'Intel UHD Graphics 630' and AMD dGPU
+- This build is compatible for the GA-B360M-D3H system which uses iGPU of 'Intel® UHD Graphics 630' and AMD dGPU
-  If your iGPU is not 'Intel UHD Graphics 630' or there is no AMD dGPU, additional graphics patches might be required
+  If your iGPU is not 'Intel® UHD Graphics 630' or there is no AMD dGPU, additional graphics patches might be required

 ***Works in headless mode***
 - The output ports of all iGPU are the dummy port